subhamb123/Space-Invaders/README.md

 Technical Documentation:

 Our program is written in the C++ language and uses examples of pointers and classes to help optimize flow and simplicity of the code.
 One notable characteristic of our program is inheritance.
 A few of our classes can inherit another class to use the functions and data members from that class.
 In our program, we have three different classes that inherit the character class.
-This means that those classes can use the characteristics function that was provided in the character class.

 Example of Inheritance: